Castaic Creek

-Castaic Creek (Chumash: Kaštiq) is a 25.0 mi stream in the Sierra Pelona Mountains, in northeastern Los Angeles County, California.
+Castaic Creek (Chumash: Kaštiq) is a 25.0 mi watershed in the Sierra Pelona Mountains, in northeastern Los Angeles County, California.
 It is a tributary of the Santa Clara River.

 Castaic Lake

 Castaic Dam on the creek forms Castaic Lake, but most of the water comes from the West Branch of the West Branch California Aqueduct, part of the California State Water Project.
 The 323,700 acre.foot lake is the terminus for west branch of the aqueduct.
 The aqueduct delivers water to the lake by a pipeline from Pyramid Lake.

 Besides storing drinking water, Castaic Lake is the lower reservoir in a pumped-storage hydroelectric system.
 During times of peak electricity demand, water is released from Pyramid Lake and run through the turbines at Castaic Power Plant.
 At night, when demand and electricity prices are lower, water is pumped from Castaic Lake to Pyramid Lake.
 The income from the electricity sold offsets a portion of the cost for pumping the water in some parts of the aqueduct, such as over the Tehachapi Mountains.